Tisawesomeness/Minecord/README.md

 - `&help [command|module]` - Displays help for the bot, a command, or a module.
 - `&info` - Shows the bot info.
 - `&ping` - Pings the bot.
-- `&invite` - Give the invite link for the bot.
+- `&invite` - Get the invite link for the bot.
-- `&status` - Checks the status of Mojang servers.
-- `&sales` - Looks up the sale statistics.
+- `&vote` - Get all the vote links.
 - `&purge [number]` - Cleans the bot messages.
 Requires Manage Messages permissions.
 - `&guild` - Shows guild info.
 - `&role <role|id>` - Shows role info.